PMArkive/NintendoClients_wiki/LDN-Protocol.md

 | 0x35C | 412 | Padding (always 0) |
 | 0x4F8 | 8 | Authentication token (random) |

-The authentication token was added in LDN version 3.
+The authentication token is generated when the network is created and was added in LDN version 3.
 In previous versions it is set to 0.
+It is used during [authentication](#authentication).

 #### Participant Info
 | Offset | Size | Description |